toksaitov/kernel-project/ubuntu-jammy/Readme.md

     to 10 gigabytes of disk space.
 The Debian build system not only builds the kernel but also packs everything into a set of installable `.deb` packages.
     All compilation errors will appear at this stage.

+    Keep track of errors by watching the compilation log.
+The compilation process does not stop on error.
+If you see an error, stop the process by pressing `CTRL+C` key combination immidiately.

     To restart an unsuccessful build, fix problems in your sources and start the build system again.